eonil/FSEvents/README.md

 It's possible to use FSEvents directly in Swift, but it still involves many boilerplate works and subtle conversions.

-This library provides mostly faithful wrapper around FSEvents feature tailored for Swift 5.
+This library provides mostly-faithful wrapper around FSEvents feature tailored for Swift 5.